-$\bigcirc$ 60 months less the number of monthly instalments actually paid to date of death times the gross monthly pension in payment at date of death.
+\bigcirc 60 months less the number of monthly instalments actually paid to date of death times

+\bigcirc the gross monthly pension in payment at date of death.

-This payment is made in addition to any spouse's/children's pension that may be payable.
+This payment is made in addition to any spouse's/civil partner's pension that may be payable.